MORENX x UPRISERS RSVP

 we are rooted in telling stories of the underrepresented.

 Streetwear with a purpose is in our DNA.
-Our designs are centered around releasing impactful messages geared towards driving conversations.
+Our collections and designs are centered around releasing impactful messages geared towards driving conversations and inspiring positive change.

-But our work doesn't start here.
-We are a group of creatives, leaders, and doers inspired to rise together for change.
-Through our Family Market, Family Drive, and Neighborhood events, we reimagine the possibilities of collective work with trusted voices in our community to excerize our voice and participate in impactful experiences.
+But our work doesn't end here.
+We are a group of creatives, leaders, and doers with a commitment to championing our community voices and stories.
+Through our annual Family Drive, Family Market & Cafe, Family Portrait and Neighborhood events, we reimagine the possibilities of collective work with trusted voices in our community to celebrate and participate in impactful experiences.

 Pictured is Nohemy in our Limited Edition UPRISERS x Panda Express Varsity Bomber Jacket.